-- Although a slight deviation from APA style, please include authors'/researchers' first names at first mention in case text (but not in parenthetical citations); note Leon Festinger in previous example. - Please limit in-text citations to one or two per bracket/line.
+- Although a slight deviation from APA style, please include authors'/researchers' first names at first mention in case text (but not in parenthetical citations); note Leon Festinger in previous example. - You do not need to reference as exhaustively as you might in a journal article.
+Please limit intext citations to one or two per bracket/line.
 This is to avoid disturbing the flow of the text. - Citations should not substitute for definition of terms; instead, key research methods terms and other terms unlikely to be familiar to readers should be defined within the text. - Do not include footnotes or endnotes in your document.
 Instead, please incorporate such notes into the body of the text, or include relevant data as a figure or table. - You may include appendices under an Appendix heading at the very end of your case study, after the reference list.
 Providing that the appendices have a simple layout, i.e., standard numbered questions with options for answers, they can be included as standard text.
 If the appendices are more intricate, we may request that they are supplied as images, still included under an Appendix heading.